enkidevs/curriculum/sql/dql/write/delete-clause.md

   );
 ```

-If we wanted to delete all data in this table:
+If we wanted to delete all the data in this table:

 ```sql
 DELETE FROM egg_group;